* Following UK merchant financing program, PayPal plans U.S. test

-The U.K. program and the up-coming U.S. test focus on merchants selling on eBay.com, which number in the millions.
-The PayPal spokesman declined to say how many of these sellers it was targeting with the new financing.
+The UK program and the up-coming U.S. test focus on merchants selling on eBay.com, which number in the millions.
+The PayPal spokesman said the UK test was only available to a small number of merchants who were pre-selected.

-Banks and other providers of loans for merchants pulled back in the wake of the 2008 financial crisis, leaving an opening for alternative sources of financing.
+Banks and other providers of loans for merchants pulled back after the 2008 financial crisis, leaving an opening for alternative sources of financing.
 Factoring, a common source of financing in the retail business that is provided by lenders such as CIT Group and Wells Fargo, can be tough to tap for smaller merchants.